(Redirected from Albert Spalding)

 Spalding began his career around age 17 before professional ball existed.
 He was lucky enough to live in Rockford, IL, a hotbed of early baseball, and joined the Rockford Forest Citys, where he made a name for himself.
 He especially earned attention when he beat the famous Cincinnati Red Stockings in 1870.

-Spalding started his sporting goods store in Chicago, IL with his brother in 1876, and eventually had stores all over the country, becoming a leading manufacturer of baseball and other sports equipment.
+Spalding started his sporting goods store in Chicago, IL with his brother Walter Spalding in 1876, and eventually had stores all over the country, becoming a leading manufacturer of baseball and other sports equipment and making him a millionaire.
 In particular, the rubber Spalding ball, known colloquially as a spaldeen was the standard for games of stickball in New York City in the 1940s and 1950s.
 The Spalding Brothers Company also published one of the earliest baseball guides.

 - NA At Bats Leader (1874)